Version Control in AI Workbench#

 Overview#

-- AI Workbench doesn’t replace Git - It uses Git under the hood.
+- AI Workbench uses Git under the hood and surfaces simple versioning features.

-AI Workbench updates an inventory file when you clone/create a project in the Desktop App or CLI.
-That inventory file determines which repositories get managed.
+AI Workbench updates an inventory file when you clone or create a repository using the Desktop App or CLI.

 Key Concepts#